TAFA-GSGC: Group-wise Scalable Point Cloud Geometry Compression with Progressive Residual Refinement

 \subsubsection{Target-Aligned Feature Aggregation (TAFA)}

-The TAFA module is illustrated in Fig.~\ref{fig:overview} (right).
+TAFA is a cross-coordinate-set feature aggregation module, as illustrated in Fig.~\ref{fig:overview} (right).
 Consider an enhancement layer operating at scale $s$.
-Let $\mathbf{E}_s$ denote the encoder-side sparse features at scale $s$ (computed from the original input), and let $\hat{\mathbf{X}}_s=\{\hat{\mathbf{C}}_s,\hat{\mathbf{F}}_s\}$ be the reconstructed sparse tensor at the same scale decoded from the previous layer.
-TAFA takes the reconstructed coordinates $\hat{\mathbf{C}}_s$ as the alignment target and aggregates encoder features only on these voxels.
-Through target-aligned convolution, TAFA computes $\mathbf{E}'_s$ on the target coordinate set $\hat{\mathbf{C}}_s$ by aggregating local neighborhoods from $\mathbf{E}_s$.
-As a result, each feature at $\hat{\mathbf{C}}_s$ can incorporate encoder-side information from nearby voxels that are absent in the current reconstruction, which helps capture the missing geometric details.
+Let $\mathbf{E}_s=\{\mathbf{C}_s,\mathbf{F}_s\}$ denote the encoder-side sparse tensor at scale $s$ (computed from the input), and let $\hat{\mathbf{X}}_s=\{\hat{\mathbf{C}}_s,\hat{\mathbf{F}}_s\}$ be the reconstructed sparse tensor at the same scale decoded from the previous layer.
+TAFA aggregates encoder features ${\mathbf{F}}_s$ onto the decoder's coordinate set $\hat{\mathbf{C}}_s$.
+Concretely, $\mathbf{E}'_s$ is computed by applying a sparse convolution to $\mathbf{E}_s$, with its output coordinates explicitly specified as $\hat{\mathbf{C}}_s$, such that each output feature at a target coordinate in $\hat{\mathbf{C}}_s$ is obtained from encoder-side features $\mathbf{F}_s$.
+This enables encoder-side information to refine incomplete decoder representations during progressive residual reconstruction.

 We then concatenate the aligned encoder context $\mathbf{E}'_s$ with the current reconstruction features $\hat{\mathbf{F}}_s$ along the channel dimension and project them to the enhancement latent space: